Pallene (Attica): Myth

+Location

+Pallene was located near the Byzantine church of St. Stavros in the modern Athenian suburb of Gerakas.

 The road from Sphettus to Athens passed through the opening between Mount Pentelicus and Mount Hymettus.
 A monastery there by the name of Ieraka (or Hieraka) is the site of Gargettus.
-The proximity of Pallene and Gargettus is indicated by another legend.
-Pallene was celebrated for its temple of Athena; and we are told that Eurystheus was buried at Gargettus in front of the temple of Athena Pallenis.
 We know further that Pallene lay on one of the roads from the city to Marathon.

-Pallene was located near the Byzantine church of St. Stavros.
+History

+This location at the meeting point of several roads from the Mesogaea to Athens made Pallene strategically significant, and often occupied in military operations.
+Peisistratus' third attempt to seize control of Athens, culminated in a battle at Pallene in 536BC, in which he defeated the Alcmaeonidae.

 Between the monastery of Ieraka and the small village of Charvati, a celebrated inscription respecting money due to temples was discovered, and which was probably placed in the temple of Athena Pallenis.
 In Ieraka there was also found the boustrophedon inscription of Aristocles, which probably also came from the same temple.
-In one of the churches nearby, George Finlay found the following inscription fragment: ΞΕΟΦΑΝΗΣ ΠΑΛΛΗΝΕΥΣ – XEOPHANES PALLENEUS.
-This situation, where the roads of the Mesogaea necessarily unite in approaching Athens, is such a point as would be important, and often occupied in military operations; accordingly, we find that on three occasions in the early history of Athens, Pallene was the scene of action: first, when Eurystheus fought against the Athenians and Heracleidae; again, when Theseus was opposed to the Pallantidae; and a third time when Peisistratus defeated the Alcmaeonidae.
-The inscription, however, in such a case, is not decisive evidence of location, as material may be moved (see spolia).

-The neighbouring deme of Hagnous is placed by Ross in the hollow which lies between the extreme northern point of Hymettus and Ieraka.
-William Martin Leake, on the other hand, fixes it at Markopoulo, in the southern part of the Mesogaea, because Finlay found at this place an inscription, υλίδης Ἀγνούσιος (ylides of Hagnous).
-Modern scholars favor the Markopoulo location, and fix the site at Dardiste, southwest of Markopoulo.
+In one of the churches nearby, George Finlay found an inscription referring to one "Xeophanes of Pallene" (ΞΕΟΦΑΝΗΣ ΠΑΛΛΗΝΕΥΣ).